dnarain/cdp-aws/README.md

    terraform apply -var="PREFIX=ThisIsMyPrefix_"

 3. Run it: "terraform plan" to test and "terraform apply" for reals
-4. If you would like your IAM roles and policies to be have a prefix, then use: terraform apply -var="PREFIX=MyPrefix_"
+4. If you would like created artifacts to be have a prefix, then use: terraform apply -var="PREFIX=MyPrefix_"